About Scenes

 Use cases

-In addition to the ready-made use case templates, scenes can be used for a variety of custom experiences that you define.
-Examples:
+Scenes can be used for a variety of custom experiences that you define.
+For example:

 - Welcome messages — Communicate the value of your app and highlight key features.